RudolfAkopyan/BalancedGaming/README.md

 ## Installation

-1. Download the latest `BalancedGaming.msi` from the [Releases](https://github.com/RudolfAkopyan/BalancedGaming/releases) page.
+1. Download the latest `.msi` installer from the [Releases](https://github.com/RudolfAkopyan/BalancedGaming/releases) page.
 2. Run the installer.
 The app is installed to `Program Files\BalancedGaming` and added to the Start menu.
 3. To uninstall, use **Settings → Apps**.

-The installer is self-contained, so no separate .NET runtime is required.
-User data (database and settings) is stored in `%LocalAppData%\BalancedGaming` and is kept when the app is updated or uninstalled.
+> **Note:** The installer is not code-signed, so Windows SmartScreen may show a warning.
+Click **More info → Run anyway** to continue.

 ## Building from Source